 However, in their zeal to create a picture-perfect bedroom community, particularly their vision of a Winchester without large industry polluting the air, land, and water, they managed to create a division between the white- and blue-collar elements of the population.
 Farmers, especially descendants of the old farming families, were always respected members of society, elected to town offices and welcomed into local organizations.
 However, factory laborers (such as those shown at the Cowdery, Cobb & Nichols piano case factory, right) were another matter.
 [Read more: Industry Debated]

 The distinction between industrial and residential Winchester disappeared during the 20th century as heavy industry was zoned out and as residents’ occupations and backgrounds led to a much more diversified society.
 However, the town still retains neighborhoods with characteristics inherited from former residents’ economic status.

 The architectural history and artistic heritage of the town are all the richer for the wealth of the residents.
 Town betterments and causes benefited from it.
 Though the Great Depression marked the end of one era of great estates, prosperity is still a hallmark feature of the town.
 However, a mix of ethnicity, income, occupation, and education within the town–along with a mix of opinions about the future of the town–survives.

 The names of many individual persons have been memorialized in the name of a building, field, or other location.
-For a list of names of places, see this guide.
-See also an Eagle Scout project on Winchester's Historic, Commemorative Memorial Signs & Markers.
+For a list of names of places, see this guide to Winchester Place Names.
+See also an Eagle Scout project on Winchester’s Historic, Commemorative Memorial Signs & Markers.